1st Maccabees Chapter 6

 6:34 And to the end they might provoke the elephants to fight, they gave them grape juice and mulberries.

-6:35 Then they divided the animals among the armies, and for every elephant they appointed a thousand men, armed with chain mail, and with helmets of bronze on their heads; and beside this, for every animal were appointed five hundred horsemen from the best.
+6:35 Then they divided the animals among the armies, and for every elephant they appointed a thousand men, armed with chain mail, and with helmets of bronze on their heads; and beside this, for every animal were appointed five hundred cavalry from the best.

 6:36 These were ready at every occasion: wherever the animals were, and wherever the animal went, they went too, never leaving it.